 Secondly, each post in this series will follow a standard pattern (with occasional changes to the order, as needed):

-- The passage will be quoted in its original language and then translated, with notes on any significant textual variants
+- The passage will be quoted in translation, with notes on any significant textual variants

 - The standard/dominant/popular interpretation(s) will be summarized, including examples of mistranslations resulting from or contributing to these interpretations